 Now if I release a tool I have a link and sign in for it immediately to catch and keep their attention. Â In my own tests I found that it often takes someone 5 to 7 days to log in once they have access and more than 3/4 of the people who ask for access never login unless they are directly prompted. Â For my HREF Builder tool only 4 of 10 people who specially asked for access ever logged in and ironically, 2 of the people review tools and one writes primary about international search never logged into the application

-Can’t x do the same thing?
+Can’t X do the same thing?

 In half the cases where I had asked people to take a look vs. those who reached out to me this was the response.
-The redirect checker was was the one that I got the most push back on as they assumed it did the same as Screaming Frog or URI Valet.
+The redirect checker was the one that I got the most pushback on as they assumed it did the same as Screaming Frog or URI Valet.
 Both do some functions but not all of them and not at the scale.
 On the same note, it is often good to associate it with another tool that they are familiar with as that gives them a frame of reference.
 I learned you have to articulate the differences in tools and ensure that they can easily understand why they would use one over another or with another.

 The Easy Button

 Most people don’t read directions nor want to think about how to use a tool.
 The is why the UX and UI must be good for those initial users.
-Most won’t read directions.
+Most wonâ’t read directions.
 For example, in my HREFBuilder tool – we did not have time to code in a pull down selector we created a table.
 We asked the users to go to the table, find your URL combination and then copy the appropriate regex and paste it into the tool.
 In nearly every case the initial users thought this was too hard to use on first attempt.
 For me coding some other functions were more important as I had no problem copying and pasting but even people on my team said – “Can you Make it Visual†or can you just detect what my site has.

 To get early adoption you do need to simplify the onboarding and set up in order to not create that image of difficulty that may taint their willingness to try it in the future.